KaiBoos/KaiBoos/README.md

 <b>Hey, I'm Kai Schmidtner! ✌ </b>

 I work as an IT-/ERP-Administrator for a medium-sized food company and my job is to digitalize and optimize processes/activities. <br>
-Therefore you can imagine that having some programming skills can come in handy 😎<br>
+Therefore, you can imagine that having some programming skills can come in handy 😎<br>
 <br>
-Driven on improving my language skills, I practice and programm on a daily basis, overwhelmingly in privat projects.<br>
+Driven by improving my language skills, I practice and programm on a daily basis, overwhelmingly in privat projects.<br>
 The most fun, active project I'm working on is a cocktailmachine programmed with Qt (C++) on a raspberry pi.<br>
 <br>
 I haven't published any Repositories as I am still working on improvement.<br>